One killed in northern Lebanese city of Tripoli

 They said the dead man was from Tripoli's Jabal Mohsen district, an enclave of Alawite residents in the mainly Sunni Muslim port city.
 Most Sunni Muslims in Lebanon support the uprising against President Bashar al-Assad, who is from Syria's Alawite minority.

-Three people were wounded in Jabal Mohsen and another 10 were wounded in the adjacent Sunni Muslim neighbourhood of Bab Tabbaneh, the security sources said.
+Three people were wounded in Jabal Mohsen and another 10 were wounded in the adjacent Sunni Muslim neighborhood of Bab Tabbaneh, the security sources said.

 Gunfire could still be heard after nightfall, residents said, but the army deployed at major intersections and the clashes appeared to have subsided.